Sunday Morning (Maroon 5 song): Music video

 The music video for "Sunday Morning" premiered on November 17, 2004, on MTV.
+It was directed by Big TV.
 The video begins in February, where the band are recording the song at Abbey Road.
 Three months later, at the Japanese bar a karaoke ascene which starts off with a Japanese man and a pair of women, both blonde and brunette, singing "This Love" and at the end, the band appears to perform the closing moments of the song.
 Adam Levine says the idea for the video struck the band when they were in Japan and noticed a few of their songs on the karaoke list at a Japanese bar.

 Appearances in other media

-"Sunday Morning" was featured on the film Something's Gotta Give (2003) and the television series Third Watch.
+"Sunday Morning" was featured on the film Something's Gotta Give (2003) and the television shows Joan of Arcadia and Third Watch.
 The song appeared on the American soundtrack version of the British film Love Actually (2003), along with "Sweetest Goodbye".
 An acoustic version is featured on the band's live album 1.22.03.Acoustic and appeared in the family comedy film Cheaper by the Dozen 2 (2005).
 It is also featured on the karaoke video games Lips and Just Sing, both were included as downloadable contents.
 "Sunday Morning" was referenced from the 2018 song "Younger" by A Great Big World.